mmis1000/flat-js/README.md

 ## Design

-Emulate a javascript interpreter that intermediate product of javascript parser.
+Emulate a javascript interpreter that interpret intermediate product of javascript parser.

 1. read code
 2. parsing into AST (typescript)